haach/pizza/README.md

 ### What I did not do, but would have in real life:

+- write tests
+- use a roter & prevent user from navigating via hash to all steps
 - create more modular components and encorporate design system / component library
-- write animations using a framework instead of keyframes & optimize them
+- write animations using a framework instead of keyframes
 - fetch sizes & toppings from backend
 - store all data in backend instead of local storage
 - group identical items in cart. put a "2x" if an identical item is in the cart multiple times
 - have better validation for input (phone number, credit card number, MM/YY stuff like that)
-- have actual request error handling: I created promises where you would expect typical fetch to BE actions, but of course we need real error handling
+- have actual request error handling (I created empty promises where you would typically would fetch a BE)
-- prevent user from navigating via hash to all steps
 - do not have hard coded text: I personally prefer i18n if you are encorporating different languages
-- make responsive
-- make browser & device compatible
+- make responsive, browser & device compatible
-- write tests: checking with jest if components render correctly & data is being processed correctly